 If you have access to a weather forecast and there is chance for rain.
 Take the bike inside in dry area.

 We understand that can be tough for some riders.
-E-bikes often weigh 150 IBS or more.
+E-bikes often weigh 150 lbs or more.
 You can also remove an e-bike battery and cover up the display.

-If you’re looking for an electric bike that will be not give you an issues when it comes to getting wet and built for waterproofing.
-Look no further than the ANCHEER Waterproof Electric bike.
+If you’re looking for an electric bike that will not give you issues when it comes to getting wet and built for waterproofing.
+Look no further than the ANCHEER Electric bike.

-The ANCHEER Electric Bike is waterproof with its very careful IPX5 protection.
+The ANCHEER Electric Bike is water resistant with its very careful IPX5 protection.

 Also, anti-slip rubber wheels that built for shock absorption and better traction in very wet environment or roads.